- What We Do

 - Voluntary Counseling and Testing: Rigorous Evidence – Usable Results [PDF, 1.1MB]

 USAID provides technical input into numerous WHO guidelines and references on HTC.
-Additional USAID-supported resources designed to assist program planners and implementers with developing, implementing and monitoring HTC interventions can be found here.

 - HIV Self-Testing in Resource-Limited Settings: Regulatory and Policy Considerations